-"Notwithstanding any other provision of this chapter, no municipal corporation or agent thereof or any commercial hauler shall deposit in any King County solid waste disposal facility solid waste generated or collected within the boundaries of a iurisdiction which has not entered into a written use agreement with King County unless otherwise authorized use through special rate class established by ordinance.
+"Notwithstanding any other provision of this chapter, no municipal corporation or agent thereof or any commercial hauler shall deposit in any King County solid waste disposal facility solid waste generated or collected within the boundaries of a jurisdiction which has not entered into a written use agreement with King County unless otherwise authorized use through special rate class established by ordinance.
 (Ord.
 8946, 1989: Ord.
 8891 § 11, 1989: Ord.
 8613 § 3, 1988: Ord.
 7891 § 1 (part), 1986: Ord.
 7708 § 1, 1986)"

-The analysis contained in this Supplemental EIS includes approximately 3.5 percent of systemwide waste handled by King County that originated in Snohomish County.
-Any future

-2.3 Description of Alternatives Evaluated in the EIS
+The analysis contained in this Supplemental EIS includes approximately 3.5 percent of systemwide waste handled by King County that originated in Snohomish County, Any future 2.3 Description of Alternatives Evaluated in the EIS

-Comparison of Environmental Impacts of the Alternatives
+Comparison of Environmental Impacts of the Afromatives

-The comparison of environmental impacts for alternatives 1, 1A, and 3 do not appear to include analysis related to the increased volume of self-haul traffic that would likely come from south Snohomish County.
-The EIS should address these impacts
+The comparison of environmental impacts for alternatives 1, 1A, and 3 do not appear to include analysis related to the increased volume of soft-near matter that would likely come from south Snohomish County.
+Tan EtS should address these impacts.

-Alternatives 2, 2A, and 4 may address the self-haul traffic from south Snohomish County by limiting access to the NE Lake Washington transfer station to commercial traffic only.
+Alternatives 2, 2A, and 4 may address the self-haul treffic from south depotential Country by firstling access in the NF Lake Washington transfer station to commercial traffic only.